karttur/setup-theme-blog/_posts/2018/2018-01-24-ffmpeg-movie.markdown

 ## ImageClock

 The ImageClock is created from a Python package that I wrote, and is part of Karttur's Geo Imagine Framework.
 It is not publicly available.
 The trick is that it produces image clocks with files named exactly corresponding the image maps, but in a separate folder.
-Below is the <span class='package'>ImageClock</span> png file for the image frame above (black is set to transparent in the overlay, but shown in the image below).
+Below is the <span class='package'>ImageClock</span> file for the image frame above (black is set to transparent in the overlay, but shown in the image below).

 <figure>
  <img  title="{{ site.data.images[page.figure3].credit }}" src="{{ site.commonurl }}/images/{{ site.data.images[page.figure3].file }}">